crisbotta/portfolio-hugo-website/content/project/nfts/index.md

 ---

 title: What are NFTs?
 summary: Cards created for social networks to help people understand what NFTs are.
+And an [article](https://www.sescsp.org.br/nf-o-que/) cowritten with my coleague Thiago Ruiz.

 tags:
   - writing